andres-montanez/Magallanes/README.md

 ### This is awesome!
 Where can I learn more? ###
-You can read the whole source code (naaah!); or checkout the wiki at: _soon-to-be-a-link-to-the-wiki-waitForIt_
+You can read the whole source code (naaah!); or checkout the wiki at: http://magallanes.zenreworks.com/wiki

 Enjoy your magic trip with **Magallanes** to the land of the easily deployable apps!!